U.N. watchdog, EU's Ashton to press Iran in nuclear dispute

 | VIENNA/ISTANBUL

-VIENNA/ISTANBUL Iran faces international pressure over its nuclear programme in two separate meetings on Wednesday, but no breakthrough is expected at a time when the Islamic state is focused on next month's presidential election.
+VIENNA/ISTANBUL Iran faces international pressure over its nuclear programme in two separate meetings on Wednesday, but no breakthrough is expected with the Islamic state focused on next month's presidential election.

 In Vienna, the U.N. nuclear agency will once again urge Iran to stop stonewalling its inquiry into suspected atomic bomb research by Tehran, which denies any intent to make such arms.

 The talks started around 10 a.m.
-(0900 a.m.
-British time) at Iran's diplomatic mission in the Austrian capital.
+(0800 GMT) at Iran's diplomatic mission in the Austrian capital.

 "Differences remain but we ... are determined to solve these issues," Herman Nackaerts, deputy director general of the International Atomic Energy Agency (IAEA), told reporters.